-Mayo Clinic in Rochester, Minn., was established in 1864 by Dr. William Worrall Mayo and his sons, Drs.
+Mayo Clinic's campus in Rochester, Minnesota, was established in 1864 by Dr. William Worrall Mayo and his sons, Drs.
 William J. Mayo and Charles H. Mayo.
 Together, they pioneered the integrated group practice, where physician specialists and other health care professionals work as a team to meet patients' needs.

 Through its sustained commitment to coordinated care in service of the patient, Mayo Clinic has established itself as a world-renowned medical and surgical practice.
 The clinic is esteemed not only for the effectiveness of its group practice but also for the compassion and caring nature of its staff.